abretonc7s/hyperliquid-node-setup/README.md

 ./setup.sh
 ```

+The setup script will:
+- Ask for your preferred installation path (defaults to current directory if in `/volumes/*`, otherwise `$HOME`)
+- Download and verify the Hyperliquid visor binary
+- Create necessary directories
+- Configure firewall rules

 3. Choose your network (Mainnet or Testnet) when prompted.

 4. Start the node:
 ```bash
 ./start-node.sh
 ```

+## Installation Path

+The setup script supports custom installation paths.
+This is useful if:
+- Your home directory has limited space
+- You want to use a dedicated volume for blockchain data

+When prompted for the installation path, you can:
+- Press Enter to use the default
+- Specify a custom path like `/volumes/hyperliquid`

+**Note**: Hyperliquid binaries are hardcoded to use `~/hl` for data storage.
+If you install outside your home directory, the setup script will automatically create a symlink from `~/hl` to your chosen installation path.

 ## Manual Setup